resthub/resthub.github.io/docs/spring/jpa.md

 appContext.getEnvironment().setActiveProfiles("resthub-jpa", "resthub-pool-hikaricp", "resthub-web-server");
 ```

-the file `database.properties` allows to customize the default configuration for the choosen connection pool with one or more of
+the file `datasource.properties` allows to customize the default configuration for the choosen connection pool with one or more of
 the available keys customized with your values (see [BoneCP](http://jolbox.com/) and [HikariCP](http://brettwooldridge.github.io/HikariCP/) documentations for details about available options).
 You should include only the customized ones.